wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/protocol-switching/switching_from_TCP_to_HTTPS.md

 netcat localhost 6060 < request.xml
 ```

-You will see the following response in the back-end service console:
+You will see the following response in the back-end service's console:

 ```bash
 INFO  [wso2/stockquote_service] - Stock quote service invoked.